 If you've ever attended a work retreat or met with a career counselor in high school, chances are you already know your MBTI personality, also known as the Myers-Briggs Type Indicator, or the the Myers-Briggs personality test for short.
 Myers-Briggs questionnaires may be typically associated with team-building retreats and something to fill out with your friends and family when you're bored, but the personality types have been cropping up in another unexpected place: Dating apps.
-It goes a little something like this: "Mike, 35, Lawyer, INFJ, Loves Pizza.
+It goes a little something like this: "Mike, 35, Lawyer, INFJ, Loves Pizza."
+But is that actually an indication of your potential compatibility?

 Perhaps more indicative of true compatibility than zodiac signs (depending on who you ask), Myers-Briggs personality types are rooted in a scientific theory by psychoanalyst Carl Jung that aims to identify a person's personality based on 16 set types.
-Beyond being helpful in the workplace (an estimated 80% of Fortune 500 companies use the test), knowing your loved ones' personality type may be helpful in navigating conflicts in relationships or understanding others better.
+Beyond being helpful in the workplace (an estimated 80% of Fortune 500 companies use the test), knowing your loved ones' personality types may be helpful in navigating conflicts in relationships or understanding others' needs and wants.

 Thinking or Feeling